ktaka-ccmp/ktaka.blog.ccmp.jp/2024/HTMX-FasAPI-Sign-in-with-Google/Readme.en.md

 ## HTMX with FastAPI

 FastAPI can respond with an HTML page that is generated from a Jinja template.
+The following code specifies that when the FastAPI server receives a get request to `/spa`, it will respond with a HTML page generated from the template `spa.j2`.

 ```python
 router = APIRouter()